eyedeekay/firefox.profile.i2p/whonix-helper/PACKAGE.md

         TOR_SKIP_LAUNCH=1
         TOR_SKIP_CONTROLPORTTEST=1

+Besides that, it acts as a metapackage for installing the Whonix Tor Browser management packages tb-starter, tb-updater, and open-link-confirmation as well as their dependencies.

 It should only change if the way Whonix packages it's Tor Browser Launcher scripts changes considerably.
 Building and installing it with Checkinstall just once will likely be sufficient for the foreseeable future.
 Your updates will